MARK37 Resources

 Data Privacy Act (CTDPA)

 Closely follows Virginia and Colorado.
 Also requires honoring the Global Privacy Control signal.
 Updated in 2025 to expand what counts as “sensitive” data.
-A new 2026 bill (SB 4) would add data broker registration rules similar to California’s.
+Connecticut also joined the mandatory universal opt-out mechanism group in January 2026, requiring all covered businesses to honor opt-out signals.
+SB 4 (2026) added data broker registration and deletion mechanism rules — signed May 27, 2026.
 Jul 1, 2023

 Utah